The Zookeeper's Wife

 Time Out says

-As developed from Diane Ackerman’s 2007 nonfiction best-seller, Niki Caro’s film has been shaped—perhaps unavoidably—as a showcase for its star.
-As a result, Chastain’s own natural humility gets lost in the process.
-She’s better when playing against her character’s often absent husband (Johan Heldenbergh) or, more electrically, the handsome and well-mannered Nazi officer (Rush’s Daniel Brühl) who comes to commandeer her domain and take a fancy to its custodian.
+As developed from Diane Ackerman’s best-selling 2007 non-fiction book, Niki Caro’s film (written by Angela Workman) has been shaped as a showcase for its star.
+As a result, Chastain’s own natural humility gets lost on the way.
+She’s better when playing against her character’s often absent husband (Johan Heldenbergh) or, more electrically, the handsome and well-mannered Nazi officer (Daniel Brühl) who comes to commandeer her domain and take a fancy to its custodian.

 Cast and crew